BGP100/HTML-Guide/JS/Functions/Main.md

 &nbsp;&nbsp;&nbsp;
 <a href="/JS/Objects.md">Next &gt;</a>
 <hr>
-A JavaScript function is a block of code designed to perform a particular task.
+A JavaScript <b>function</b> is a block of code designed to perform a particular task.
 <br>
-A JavaScript function is executed when "something" invokes it (calls it).
+A JavaScript <b>function</b> is executed when "something" invokes it (calls it).
 <pre>
 function myFunction(p1, p2) {
   return p1 * p2; // The function returns the product of p1 and p2